pegkhiev/PH_Analysis/README.md

 - How to de-duplicate the names due to people changing titles
 - How many people born in 1965 are candidates for mentorship program

+### Note to Grader: The full queries are included in the folder "Challenge/Query" - the README only includes PARTS of the full query, thank you.

 ## ERD

 From the ERD, it can be seen that for dept_managers and dept_emp tables, __neither the dept_no nor emp_no alone can be primary keys because they are not unique due to employees moving between departments__.
 Therefore the combination of dept_no and emp_no are combined to be primary keys.